Skip to content

 'email' => $request->input('email'),

-// NEVER DO THIS:
+// NEVER DO

-Document all magic using PHPDoc
+4. Document all magic using PHPDoc:

 php